Engine Protection Features

 Temperature Monitoring & Response

--Reducing boost or load
+-Reducing boost or torque

 Oil & Fuel Pressure Protection

 Low oil or fuel pressure is a serious risk to an engine.
-Some advanced ECUs support sensors that watch real-time oil and fuel pressures:

 Knock Detection & Control